jlubbersgeo/laserTRAM-DB/README.md

 COMING SOON!

-Alternatively, LaserTRAM-DB can be installed locally and run by creating a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-virtualenv):
+Alternatively, LaserTRAM-DB can be installed locally and run by creating a virtual environment.
+If you are new to python, we recommend doing this through [Anaconda](https://www.anaconda.com/products/individual).

 ```
 git clone https://github.com/jlubbersgeo/laserTRAM-DB